 The energy industry is a capital projects intensive industry, and the success or failure of any firm depends on how well the company manages its capital projects.
-Hundreds of billions of dollars are spent on capital projects, yet they display consistent characteristics:
+Hundreds of billions of dollars are spent on capital projects, yet they display consistent characteristics.

-- Margins are razor thin, with very little room for error - Most projects are late, and over budget - The hand-off to the Operations & Maintenance phase is seldom smooth.
+- Margins are razor thin, with very little room for error. - · Most projects are late and over budget. - The hand-off to the operations and maintenance phase is seldom smooth.

 Energy companies conceive and finance these projects, which major contractors engineer and construct.
-A major exploration and production project will involve a joint venture of multiple owners, including national and major oil companies, working with ten to twenty contractors, from about as many as ten countries from five continents.
+A major exploration and production project will involve a joint venture of multiple owners, including national and major oil companies working with 10 to 20 contractors from about as many as 10 countries from five continents.
 It is surprising that interaction is even possible under these circumstances.
-No wonder, cycle time and time to first cash are such a big challenges.
+No wonder that cycle time and time to first cash are such big challenges.

-Interaction costs are the cost of people and companies interacting to develop the specifications, design, plans and installation.
-Interaction means finding it, keeping it, using it, communicating it, and most importantly - deciding on it.
+Interaction costs are the costs of people and companies interacting to develop the specifications, design, plans, and installation.
+Interaction means finding it, keeping it, using it, communicating it, and-most importantly-deciding on it.
 The "it" is all knowledge associated with an individual's or a firm's responsibility.

 Interaction costs pervade all industries.
-They account for 51% of total costs in the US economy.
-The average for one US electric utility business is about 58%.
-For the petroleum industry, they may account for over 70% of the total capital expenditure.
+They account for 51% of total costs in the U.S. economy.1 The average for one U.S. electric utility business is about 58%.
+For the petroleum industry, interaction costs may account for over 70% of the total capital expenditure.

-There are huge opportunities in addressing these interaction costs, and reducing the time to completion of these projects.
-Owners, producers, contractors, and engineering/construction firms have eked out competitive advantages from Economies of Scale, and Economies of Scope but "Economies of Knowledge" still elude them.
+There are huge opportunities in addressing these interaction costs and reducing the time to completion of these projects.
+Owners, producers, contractors, and engineering/construction firms have eked out competitive advantages from economies of scale and economies of scope, but "economies of knowledge"2 still elude them.

-While current methods of managing projects can deliver marginal improvements, new technologies can deliver magnitude-scale improvements.
-Fundamental to delivering these huge savings is the use of a Contextual Communications Platform that enables real-time, cross-enterprise collaboration and consultation, for faster and better decision-making.
+While current methods of managing projects can deliver marginal improvements, new technologies can deliver magnitudescale improvements.
+Fundamental to delivering these huge savings is the use of a Contextual Communications Platform[TM] (CCP) that enables real-time, cross-enterprise collaboration and consultation for faster and better decision making.